 Favorite Feature: One and a half baths

-In addition, this model has an outdoor kitchen with a mini fridge, sink, and grill, so you can extend the meal prep space.
-For this floorplan, having this outdoor space is important because the interior kitchen is smaller to accommodate the large rear bunkhouse.
+In addition, this family 5th wheel has an outdoor kitchen with a mini fridge, sink, and grill to extend the meal prep space.
+For this floor plan, having this outdoor space is important because the interior kitchen is smaller to accommodate the large rear bunkhouse.

 The 32BHS is an excellent 5th wheel for a family of six because the bunk room has double bunks, a single bunk, and a jackknife sofa.
 Plus, there’s an entertainment center and a wardrobe for plenty of storage.
 If friends come for the weekend, the tri-fold sofa in the living room also opens for additional sleeping space.